The three Long brothers. John, Perry, and Patrick, together on rocks

 Benjamin Franklin

 Franklin’s mother Abiah Folger was born on Nantucket in 1667.
 Her brother John Folger is the brothers’ direct ancestor; Abiah is Franklin’s mother.
-The descent is first-cousin at the sibling level, eleven generations removed — verified through the Peter Folger (99BX-1P2) common ancestor.
+The descent is first-cousin at the grandchild level, ten generations removed, verified through the Peter Folger (99BX-1P2) common ancestor.

 Cousin: Benjamin Franklin